Adiposis dolorosa

 10. Gregg, E. W., Cadwell, B. L., Cheng, Y. J., Cowie, C. C., Williams, D. E., Geiss, L., Engelgau, M. M., and Vinicor, F. (2004) Trends in the prevalence and ratio of diagnosed to undiagnosed diabetes according to obesity levels in the U.S. Diabetes Care.
 27, 2806-2812.

-In a survey of 110 individuals with AD, 16.4% had diabetes(2).
+In a survey of 110 individuals with DD, 16.4% had diabetes(2).
 The percent of respondents with diabetes by body mass index (BMI) was as follows: 7.6% <25 kg/m2, 4.8% from 25.0-29.9 kg/m2, 7.1% from 30.0-34.9 kg/m2 and 29.2% ³35 kg/m2.
 Twenty-nine respondents (26.4%) were diagnosed with the metabolic syndrome or insulin resistanceor met NCEP guidelines for metabolic syndrome.
 In the ages between 45-64y, the prevalence of diabetes was over twice that of the 2005 US population(9).
-Comparing rates of diabetes by BMI, the percent of individuals in our survey with diabetes in the lowest and highest BMI groups was greater than that of published data from NHANES(10) suggesting that growths in AD might confer insulin resistance even in the absence of obesity.
-Another suggestion of metabolic derangement in the growths is that 100% of individuals with AD state that they cannot lose weight form fatty growths.
+Comparing rates of diabetes by BMI, the percent of individuals in our survey with diabetes in the lowest and highest BMI groups was greater than that of published data from NHANES(10) suggesting that growths in DD might confer insulin resistance even in the absence of obesity.
+Another suggestion of metabolic derangement in the growths is that 100% of individuals with AD state that they cannot lose weight from fatty growths.

 References